 - Government bodies

-- Advising international body on the full range of methods of international and domestic dispute resolution (both formal and informal) with Governments/Government Bodies and its corporate members
+- Advising international body on international and domestic dispute resolution with Governments/Government Bodies

-- Acting for Grupo Torras S.A. in connection with proceedings in the Bahamas to enforce an UK judgement in Grupo Torras S.A’s favour.
+- Acting for Grupo Torras S.A. in connection with proceedings in the Bahamas to enforce UK judgement

 - Assisting in large international arbitration between Japanese manufacturer and its Indian distributor.